Uami-11/Thumble/README.md

 # Thumble
-This is my C project, I have made a text-based RPG.
+This is my C programming final project for PRG101, I have made a text-based RPG.
 I have aptly named it Thumble.
 As characters in this story tumble into the main setting.
 And it relates to thumbs in some way...

 Features: